Kaljurand/PhrasebookEst/phrasebook/README.md

   * WordsEst.gf
   * SentencesEst.gf

-The Estonian resource grammar must be downloaded from http://code.google.com/p/gf-estonian/ and set up in a directory that is on the GF path (see e.g. `test.sh`).
+The Estonian resource grammar must be downloaded from http://gf-estonian.googlecode.com and set up in a directory that is pointed to by the environment variable `GF_EST_SRC`.

 Some other required modules are not included in this repository.
 They are expected to be found in: